cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/do-not-decrypt.md

 2. Name the policy and, optionally, provide a description.

-3. Under **Selector**, choose **Application**.
-In the **Operator** field, select **in**.
-In the **Value** field, search for `Do Not Inspect`.
+3. In the **Selector** field, choose _Application_.
+In **Operator**, select _in_.
+In **Value**, search for `Do Not Inspect`.
 You can select either individual applications or the entire _Do Not Inspect_ set, which will update as new applications are added.

-4. In **Select an action**, select **Do Not Inspect**.
+4. In **Select an action**, select _Do Not Inspect_.
 Select **Create policy**.

 ## Change rule precedence

 New rules are saved at the bottom of the rule list in Gateway.
 Gateway evaluates rules from top-to-bottom, except for Do Not Inspect rules.
 Those are always evaluated first.
-We recommend moving the Do Not Inspect rule to the top of the list to reduce confusion.
+We recommend moving your Do Not Inspect rules to the top of the list to reduce confusion.

 For more information, go to [Order of enforcement](/cloudflare-one/policies/filtering/order-of-enforcement/).